zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

 1. Below is an example of the **Add SSH key - Paste SSH keys** dialog in the OCI instance creation form.
 ![](images/keylab-022.png " ")

-This concludes the section on using PuTTY to generate an SSH key pair for versions of Windows prior to Windows 10.
+This concludes the section on using PuTTY to generate a SSH key pair for versions of Windows prior to Windows 10.

-Followelow instructions to connect to a cloud instance via SSH using the PuTTY terminal.
+Follow below instructions to connect to a cloud instance via SSH using the PuTTY terminal.

 ### Connecting to an instance using PuTTY
 1. Open the PuTTY utility from the Windows start menu.
 In the dialog box, enter the IP address of your OCI Compute Instance.
 This can be obtained from the **OCI Console > Compute > Instances > Instance Details** screen.